 And these are just the most common penalties.
 Certain states will dish out even more.
 Make it easy on yourself and foreign qualify right away.
 Then, you won’t have to worry about keeping your business activities under wraps or incurring any severe penalties.

 How Do I File for a Foreign LLC?

-Along with your certificate of registration, you’ll also need to file a certified copy of the articles of organization from your primary state, or a Certificate of Good Standing.
+Most states also require a certified copy of the Articles of Organization or a Certificate of Good Standing from your home state.
+This is to confirm that your business is valid and well-maintained in its primary state.
 Once you’re ready to file the correct documents for your state, you will also need to pay some sort of filing fee.
-In general, these fees are higher to form foreign LLCs than they are for domestic LLCs.
+In general, foreign LLC fees are slightly higher than those for domestic ones.

 Should I Hire Someone to File My Foreign LLC?

-- LegalZoom – $229: LegalZoom’s prices are rarely competitive with IncFile or Northwest, but their high customer volume and tremendous brand power are appealing attributes.
-Throw in their 100% satisfaction guarantee and their extended customer support availability, and you an see why they’re so popular.
+- LegalZoom – $229: Yes, LegalZoom’s price point is higher than IncFile and Northwest, but if you’re looking for a well-established brand with a ton of experience, they’re a decent choice.
+Just take a look at their 100% satisfaction guarantee and their extended customer support availability, and you can see why they’re so popular.

 Any of these three companies will help you foreign qualify your LLC quickly and correctly, and each one offers reliable customer support, along with options for LLC formation service, registered agent service, annual report filing, and much more.